 - 1. Obtain a Change of Registration form from the Office of Admissions and Records. - 2.
 Complete the Change of Registration form with the assistance of the advisor and have the advisor sign the form. - 3.
-Obtain the signature of the instructor of the class for which enrollment status is being changed. - 4.
-Return with the completed form to the Office of Admissions and Records for checking and data entry. - 5.
-Submit the completed form with the appropriate fee to the Business Office.
+Obtain the signature of the instructor of the class for which enrollment status is being changed. - Return with the completed form to the Office of Admissions and Records for checking and data entry. - 5.
+Submit the completed form fee to the Business Office.

+Remedial or developmental level courses may not be taken for audit status.
 Students who are attending only evening classes may receive assistance in completing the above procedure in the Office of Extended Services.